 CV: My UBC CV is here.

-My research interests include information and coding theory, wireless communications and networking, cloud computing and big data, quantum communications, and very recently blockchain technology.
+My research interests include information and coding theory, wireless communications and networking, cloud computing and big data, and very recently quantum communications and blockchain technology.
 In particular, I am interested in adapting new ideas and tools from information theory, coding theory, stochastic processes, and optimization to design better communication networks with a particular emphasis on quantum communications and blockchain technology.

 Below are some of my major research projects (since I joined UBC Okanagan Campus).